sveetch/djangocodemirror/docs/index.rst

 assets.
 A dedicated field, widget and some template tags are available to make CodeMirror instances using these configurations on any element.

-Working with configurations that are aware of every assets to load enable to use CodeMirror without a Javascript module loader (like ``Browserify`` or ``RequireJS``).
+Since configurations are aware of every assets to load this enable to use CodeMirror without a Javascript module loader (like ``Browserify`` or ``RequireJS``).